What is Implied Volatility in Options?

 - It is measured on the basis of the general consensus of the market along with certain parameters and can turn out to be an incorrect prediction of the price movement.

 This has been a guide to Implied Volatility and its definition.
-Here we discuss the formula to calculate implied volatility with an example along with advantages and disadvantages.
+Here we discuss the meaning of implied volatility with examples, advantages, and disadvantages.
 You can learn more about derivatives from the following articles –